jedi-academy/learn-4711/data/labs/lab02.md

 #Lab #2 - Collaborative Workflow
 COMP4711 - BCIT - Fall 2016

+**Edit: I added a new section, explaining the synching of repos in more detail.**

 ##Lab Goals

 Last week, you setup your development environment.